azimuttapp/azimutt/cli/README.md

 ## Developing

-Start with `npm run init` to install dependencies and set up the CLI, then you have:
+Start with `npm run setup` to install dependencies and set up the CLI, then you have:

 - `npm run exec` to compile and launch the CLI (use `-- args` for CLI args, ex: `npm run exec -- export postgres postgresql://postgres:postgres@localhost:5432/azimutt_dev`), or `npm run build && node lib/index.js`
 - `npm run start` to launch it with live reload (same, use `-- args` to pass arguments to the CLI)